-Ans.
-The matter is anything that occupies space, has mass and can be perceived by our senses.
+Ans: The matter is anything that occupies space, has mass and can be perceived by our senses.
 In the above question, Chair, air, almonds and cold-drink are matter.

 Q2.
 Give reasons for the following observation.

 The smell of hot sizzling food reaches you several meters away, but to get the smell from cold food, you have to go close.

 Ans: It is because at a higher temperature, the kinetic energy of the molecules is high and hence, the rate of diffusion is higher, while at a lower temperature, the rate of diffusion is low, hence one has to go close to get the smell of cold food.